vishnukumarkvs/notes/docker.md

 - Containers use kernel features like control groups  (cgroups) and namespaces

 cgroups
-- limits, accounts for resource usage (cpu, memory, disk,io) for groups o
+- limits, accounts for resource usage (cpu, memory, disk,io) for groups of processes
+-